seek-ai/esengine/README.md

 # Searching

-ESengine does not try to create abstratction for query building, but it is provided by a [plugin](http://plugin) by default ESengine only implements search transport receiving a raw ES query in form of a Python dictionary.
+ESengine does not try to create abstraction for query building, by default ESengine only implements search transport receiving a raw ES query in form of a Python dictionary.

 ```python
 query = {